 If security is a big concern for you, keep in mind that it’s rare for a wordpress website to get hacked if it’s properly maintained.

 If you’ve ever visited an outdated or dysfunctional website, you’ve seen first hand how important website maintenance is.
 Visitors can click the back button just as easily as they clicked on your website.
 Things change a lot in the cyberworld, so staying on top of updates with website maintenance can bring you some profitable benefits.
 Some of which include:

 - You avoid downtime that could render your website inaccessible

-- Your site is in tip-top shape and always properly representing you, as well as generating new leads
+- Your site is in tip-top shape and always properly representing you

 - You don’t have to field prospect or client calls/emails about having an issue when trying to access your site